We work with more than 300 partners to bring you better travel deals

 0 - 39 mm

-When is the best time to book flights to Afghanistan?
+When is the best time to book a flight to Afghanistan?

 Which day is cheapest to fly to Afghanistan?

 Flights in the morning are typically the cheapest time of the day to fly to Afghanistan.
-Flights at midday are usually the most expensive.
+Flights in the evening are usually the most expensive.

 How long is the flight to Afghanistan?